Marc Grabanski, CEO & UI Developer of Frontend Masters

 • Professionally test body composition, VO2 Max, and RMR through DEXA or BodPod.
 I do this every 6-12 months.

-Blood tests are super accurate but can change a ton as well.
+Blood tests are super accurate but can also change a lot.
 For instance, once, I had issues with my white blood cell count in one test, but it turns out I was just in the early stages of getting sick.
 To verify, I took another blood test three weeks later when I was over the sickness, which showed healthy results.

 Exercise